 Sonja Anderson is a certified librarian and teacher with an EdM from Harvard University.
-Sonja taught for three years in an international elementary school in Tokyo, Japan, and she is the author of middle-grade novel, SOPHIE’S QUEST (Sunpenny Publishing, UK, 2015), the sequel, SOPHIE TOPFEATHER, SUPERSTAR!
-(Sunpenny Publishing, UK, 2016), and MOUNT RAINIER’S HISTORIC INNS AND LODGES (Arcadia Publishing, 2017).
-She currently lives in Burien, Washington, and works in a public elementary school library.
+Sonja taught for three years in an international elementary school in Tokyo, Japan, and she is the author of the middle-grade Sophie Topfeather series (both Sophie’s Quest and Sophie Topfeather, Superstar! were published by British publisher, Sunpenny Publishing), and an adult non-fiction book (Mount Rainier’s Historic Inns and Lodges, published by Arcadia Publishing).

-It’s hard for me to believe sometimes that my dream of writing a book–and even several books—has finally come true.
-It’s even more amazing for me to see kids checking my books out in the library for the second or even third time!
-After all, once is never enough when you really like it!
-Thank you, readers!
-You’ve made my dreams come true.
-I hope that my books will inspire you to making your own dreams come true someday!
+It’s sometimes hard for me to believe that my dream of writing a book—several books—has come true.
+What’s even more special for me is to see kids checking my books out from the library for the second, third, or tenth time!
+Could once not be enough?!
+Amazing!

 Working as I do in an elementary school library, I sometimes feel like a spy as I listen to kids talk to each other about what they like—and don’t like—about recently-published books.
 I hope that as I listen, I write books that will have kids talking about what they like!